 The Grand Island Campus offers Nebraska’s only two-year occupational therapy assistant (OTA) program.
 Graduates receive an associate of applied science degree and are eligible to take the licensing exam required to become a certified occupational therapy assistant (COTA).

 Please go to our online catalog for more information.

-program requirements course descriptions.
+program description course descriptions.